 Kelvin: You can do it.
 Come help out.
 It’s not as hard as it seems.
 If you would like to do it, we’re always there to help you get onboarded and learn more about Plasma.
 If you want to do Plasma research, hit us up.

 David: Scaling solutions are available now.
 Don’t be intimidated.
 Read the docs, look over the code, go to GitHub to see the bleeding edge of what thought leaders are thinking about [layer two scaling] and then just break shit and implement this stuff yourself.

-Useful Coin provides market research and business strategy services.
-In this Medium Publication, Useful Coin shares research into cryptocurrencies, cryptocurrency-based fundraising, and financial services delivered over peer-to-peer network technologies performed for clients in South Korea, the Cayman Islands, Jamaica, and the United States of America.
+In this Medium Publication, Useful Coin shares reflections on cryptocurrencies, cryptocurrency-based fundraising, and financial services delivered over peer-to-peer network technologies.